-\textbf{Limitation.} Currently, we have three major limitations.
-1).
-Spatial Quality: The current version of WEATHER-5K offers observations from a global network, but coverage remains sparse in regions like Africa and South America.
-Future enhancements will focus on integrating data from diverse sources, such as MADIS reports (including METER and Mesonet), to achieve denser station distribution and improve evaluation accuracy.
-2).
-Missing Data Handling.
-To maintain data integrity, we utilized interpolated results from the ERA5 dataset to fill in missing observations.
-While this interpolation introduces some errors, minimally affecting temperature, dew point temperature, and pressure but significantly impacting wind data, we ensured that only a small fraction of missing values were filled in to minimize these errors.
-3).
-Lack of Spatial-Temporal Methods: There is a scarcity of research utilizing spatial modeling in time-series forecasting.
-Consequently, the baselines we implemented do not fully leverage the potential of the WEATHER-5 dataset.
-We look forward to future researchers fully utilizing WEATHER-5K to develop more advanced time-series forecasting methods.
+\textbf{Spatial Quality.} The current version of WEATHER-5K offers observations from a global network, but coverage remains sparse in regions like Africa and South America.
+Future enhancements will focus on integrating data from diverse sources, such as MADIS reports (including METAR and Mesonet), to achieve denser station distribution and improve evaluation accuracy.